LammertJ/RGT-Digital-Twin/README.md

 # How-to
 ## Prerequisites
-### Dependent system packages
-To execute RGT Digital Twin, you will need the following packages installed on your local machine to process unstructured text files:
-* tesseract-ocr
-* libtesseract-dev
-* tesseract-ocr-deu
-* poppler-utils

 ### Poetry
 Install [Poetry](https://python-poetry.org/docs/) on your local machine for a convenient way to download and manage python packages.

+### Local LLM (needed for EHR extraction)
+You will need to install a suitable LLM on your local machine for EHR extraction.
+We recommend `gemma3:27b-it-qat` with Ollama.
+Follow the [official instructions](https://ollama.com/library/gemma3:27b) and install Gemma with Ollama.
+You will be able to access it using the LangChain library.

-### Google Cloud resources
+### Google Cloud resources (needed for literature exraction)
-You need a Google Cloud project with the Vertex AI API enabled and a `credentials.json` for a service account in your Google Cloud project with Vertex AI user permissions.
-See the [documentation]((https://cloud.google.com/iam/docs/keys-create-delete)) if you have questions.
+Please install the [Google Cloud CLI](https://cloud.google.com/sdk/docs/install).
+You need a Google Cloud project with the Vertex AI API enabled.
+Please create a copy of the `.env_copy` file with your project information and rename it to `.env`.
+You will then need to authenticate with your Google Cloud environment using the `gcloud auth application-default login` command.

 And that's it, you're good to go!